Congressional District # 03

 The Pitney Court site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants

 Groundwater beneath the site flows westerly toward the South Fork of the South Branch of the Chicago River.
 An interlocking sheet pile wall is located along the western side of the site, adjacent to the South Fork.
-Volatile organic compounds (VOCs), semi volatile organic compounds (SVOCs) including polyaromatic hydrocarbons (PAHs), metals, and cyanide have been detected in groundwater (sampling occurred during investigations conducted from 1995 to 2002).
+Volatile organic compounds (VOCs), semi volatile organic compounds (SVOCs) including polyaromatic hydrocarbons (PAHs), metals, and cyanide have been detected in groundwater samples taken during investigations conducted from 1995 to 2002.

 Soil impacts (coal tar, sheen, and/or staining) were also observed during the previous investigations (in soil borings and test pits).
 Metals (arsenic and lead), benzene, ethylbenzene, toluene, and a number of PAHs were detected at concentrations exceeding Illinois Tier 1 screening levels in soil samples collected at the site.